 We also offer economic empowerment counseling, promoting financial independence and self-sufficiency while in a counseling like-private setting.
 These counselors have specialized training in career readiness, credit counseling, continuing education, workforce development and community resources available to gain income or experience in a desired field.
 Additionally, YWCA NENY has a professional clothing closet onsite to help you look your best!

-Beginning in Fall of 2019, YWCA NENY will be offering counseling for children (with or without a non-offending parent) who have been affected by domestic violence.
+In Fall 2019, YWCA NENY’s Family Violence Prevention Program began offering counseling for children (with or without a non-offending parent) who have been affected by domestic violence.
 This violence prevention program aims to prevent child abuse and stop the generational cycle of violence, allowing participants to work with a licensed counselor and participate in a mentorship program.
+More information about that program is below.

 Please contact our Intake Counselor at 518-374-3394 ext 142 to schedule an appointment or inquire about further information.